 - When backups run, note that:

-- A VM that's running have the greatest chance for capturing an application-consistent recovery point.
+- A VM that's running has the greatest chance for capturing an application-consistent recovery point.

 Create a custom policy